eNMS-automation/eNMS/docs/workflows/workflow_system.rst

 Workflow Management
 -------------------

-In the :guilabel:`Automation / Workflow Management` page, click on the button ``Add a new workflow`` and fill the workflow creation form.
+In the :guilabel:`Automation / Workflow Management` page, click on the button ``Create`` and fill the workflow creation form.
 The new workflow will be automatically added to the table of workflows.
 From the same page, workflows can be edited, deleted, and duplicated.
 They can also be ran, and their result logs examined.

 .. image:: /_static/workflows/workflow_system/workflow_management.png
    :alt: Workflow management
    :align: center

+Workflows can also be created from the Workflow Builder page.

 Workflow Builder
 ----------------